 5. Pressure Cooker

 Among the more affordable pieces of equipment is a pressure cooker.
 The device dramatically cuts cooking time, enhancing the cooking experience and making it more likely that you'll enjoy time in the kitchen.
-Andy Yang, executive chef of Sachi Asian Bistro in New York, is a pressure cooker fan.
+Chef Andy Yang is a pressure cooker fan.
 “Let's say you want to braise something or cook something to a very soft point where it will melt in your mouth.
 You can braise beef in 30 minutes instead of a day or two,” Yang explains.
 “It's a must-have piece of equipment.
 You only use a dash of oil, a little vegetable stock and flavor will go into the meat for a perfect meal.”

 The biggest item among those recommended by the chefs interviewed is a refrigerator.
 One with big drawers to hold more fruits and vegetables is recommended, simply because many refrigerators lack the space to store those healthful items.

 Camilla Saulsbury, author of 5 Easy Steps to Healthy Cooking (Robert Rose), recommends parchment paper—for lining cookie sheets and baking pans, and roasting vegetables—as a kitchen staple.
 “You get all the wonderful bits and pieces of the roasted vegetables, and it's very easy cleanup,” Saulsbury says.
 Cooking in parchment paper, or cooking papillote, lets you cook, say, fish with vegetables at once.
 Wrap the ingredients in the paper, set the oven to 350 degrees, and “in 20 minutes you've got a great meal,” she says.
 “You don't have to use much or even any oil.
 If you're doing a piece of fish and put vegetables in there, it steams it as it's cooking.”